ansible/lightbulb/facilitator/solutions/tower_basic_setup.md

 #### Tips

 This workshop can be presented in a classroom setting as a guided exercises to save a bit of time.
-The faciltator has the students follow along as they step thru each part of the corresponding demo.
+The facilitator has the students follow along as they step thru each part of the corresponding demo.

 Stepping thru the solution provides an excellent opportunity to briefly mention other features in Tower such as schedule jobs not explored in this workshop assignment.